Pittodrie Stadium: History

 The original Aberdeen football club was formed in 1881.
 They played at various venues within the city, until a former dung hill for police horses was cleared and readied for football in 1899.
 The land was leased from Mr Knight Erskine of Pittodrie, with an agreement to construct a terrace on what is now the site of the Richard Donald Stand.
 The first game, a 7–1 win over Dumbarton, was played on 2 September 1899.
 The club was merged on 18 April 1903 with two other local clubs, Victoria United and Orion, to form Aberdeen FC.
 8000 spectators turned up to watch the new Aberdeen FC play its first game at Pittodrie, a 1–1 draw in the Northern League against Stenhousemuir on 15 August 1903.
 The club joined the Scottish Football League in 1904.

 Increasing popularity of the team and rising attendances led to major developments at Pittodrie in the 1920s.
 The club purchased the ground, which they had been leasing, with the final payment made on 1 December 1920.
 The Main Stand, where the club offices, dressing rooms and trophy room are located, was constructed in 1925.
 This was partly funded by the sale of Alex Jackson to Huddersfield Town.
 Also in the 1920s, the dugout was introduced to football by Aberdeen coach Donald Colman, who was interested in sitting lower to the pitch in order to inspect the players' footwork.

 The club won its first major trophy in 1947, when it won the Scottish Cup.
 With increased success came more additions to Pittodrie.
 The record attendance occurred on 13 March 1954, when 45,061 spectators turned up for a Scottish Cup match against Hearts.
 Floodlights were introduced at Pittodrie on 21 October 1959, when English league side Luton Town were beaten 3–2 in a friendly.
 By 1 August 1968, the Main Stand had become all-seated as part of a £100,000 improvement of the ground.
 This coincided with a change of name from Pittodrie Park to Pittodrie Stadium.
 On 6 February 1971, a fire destroyed part of the Main Stand, and gutted the dressing rooms and club offices.
 The Scottish Cup trophy, which was held by Aberdeen at the time, had to be rescued by firemen.

-In 1978, Pittodrie became the second all-seated stadium in Great Britain, after the south terracing was fitted with bench style seating.
-(Clydebank had done something similar two years before as a response to being promoted to the Premier Division).
+In 1978, Pittodrie became the first all-seated stadium in Great Britain, after the south terracing was fitted with bench style seating.
 This improvement pre-dated the Taylor Report on British football grounds by a decade and coincided with a distinct upturn in the fortunes of the home team, now managed by Alex Ferguson.
 The south side became the South Stand in 1980, following the installation of a cantilever roof which covered most of the seats.
 A year later, the benches were replaced by individual seats.